-- The day of the event, send a reminder email.
+- On the day of the event, send a reminder email.

 Tip #3 Plant the Seed to Buy

 Buying through a live social media event can be daunting when selling senior insurance products.
-So it's important that the seed has been planted at the end of the presentaion and sprinkled through out, you WILL follow up with them the next day.
+So it's important that the seed has been planted at the end of the presentation and sprinkled throughout, you WILL follow up with them the next day.
 You can say..

 - "I'll try and answer all your questions at the end and then call you about what's best for your situation"

-- "Tomorrow, you an count on me to give you a call to answer your questions, however, I can certainly call right after this presentation if that's convenient for you."
+- "Tomorrow, you can count on me to give you a call to answer your questions, however, I can certainly call right after this presentation if that's convenient for you."

 At the end of the presentation, give three options to buy.
-People like choices, and if you only present one choice and they say no...you've have nothing else to offer.
+People like choices, and if you only present one choice and they say no...you've had nothing else to offer.

 I'd love to know how your live events turned out!
 Drop me an email or just let me know in the message box below.

 As your mindset coach, you'll learn new ways to think about selling.
 Be the Difference!
 If you'd like more information about transforming your mindset to a selling mindset, then contact me by filling out the form below and tell me specifically how I can help you.
 Why not take advantage of a 30-minute complimentary consultation.
 Fill out the form below or go to my contact page.